Yandex Cloud

 • Getting started

-Popular packages for data analysis and machine learning are pre-installed and ready for use, see the list.
+Popular packages for data analysis and machine learning are pre-installed and ready for use.
+You can find a list of these packages here.

 Getting startedGetting started